Information on the coronavirus (Covid-19)

 For more information on regulations for these programs, please get in touch with the Office of Student Services.

 Will my final oral examination ("Kolloqium") take place?

-Final oral examinations for Bachelor's or Master's thesis may take place in a small circle and on a voluntary basis.
+Final oral examinations for Bachelor's or Master's thesis may take place on-site in a small circle and on a voluntary basis.
 A distance of at least 2 meters between all participants is to be kept at all times.
 If possible, video conferences are to be used for these examinations.

 Will there be make up classes for those classes canceled?

 You will receive additional information from your faculty shortly.
 Please make sure to check your university email account (smail) regularly and read the information provided on TH Köln’s and your program’s website.

 Applications for admission in the winter semester 2020/21